davepinch/pinchy.cc/content/topics/physics/mathematical-universe-hypothesis/en.wikipedia.org.md

 ---
-title: "Mathematical universe hypothesis (en.wikipedia.org)"
+title: "Mathematical universe hypothesis (Wikipedia)"
 retrieved: 2022-12-04
 excerpt: >-
   In physics and cosmology, the **mathematical universe hypothesis** (**MUH**), also known as the **ultimate ensemble theory** and **struogony** (from mathematical structure, Latin: struō), is a speculative "theory of everything" (TOE) proposed by cosmologist Max Tegmark.